QTraceHelp/Help/recalls.md

 Launch a targeted stock withdrawal or recall on specific products or locations impacted in your supply chain

 Once you’ve initiated a recall, track your progress with our live dashboard data.
 Deliver the most up-to-date information to every stakeholder throughout the process, including exporting your data post-recall for analysis.
 Drill down to the location and product-level data, and identify areas of improvement to reduce your recall risk.

+Creating a withdrawal allows you to quickly and easily communicate across your supply chain and request actions to be taken by your locations.
+To initiate a withdrawal some basic information is required.
+When creating a withdrawal, there are 4 basic data components to keep in mind:

+Withdrawal details
+Impacted products
+Impacted locations
+Communication details